 Volunteer field assistant, Pig-tailed macaques, Peninsular Malaysia

-We are looking for field assistants for a long-term project investigating the migration patterns and behaviour of pig-tailed macaques (Macaca nemestrina).
+We are looking for field assistants for a long-term project investigating the behaviour of pig-tailed macaques (Macaca nemestrina).

 Bachelor in anthropology, biology, ecology or any other relevant field is required.